jdbrowndev/matcher-chief/README.md

 # Docker

-The server can be built and run via the included Dockerfile.
+The server and client runner can be built via the included Dockerfiles.

 # License